sugarhy/SQL/README.md

 # SQL
-Welcome to my SQL portfolio! <br>
+Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written. <br>
 Feel free to take a look and reach out if you have any questions: icysuhyun@gmail.com